 Example 3) Now let’s take another example of a loss trade with leverage of 1:100 and spread of 2 pips.
 For easier understanding, the spread wasn’t considered in the above examples as the bid and ask prices were the same.

 Suppose EUR/USD is currently trading at 1.2800/1.2802.
 This means that 1 unit of EUR will be bought at 1.2082 while the same will be sold at 1.2800.
 Suppose, you opened a long position with the standard lot hoping for a price increase at 1.2802.
 The ask price (higher) will be applicable in case of opening a long position.

 With the leverage ratio of 1:100, you will need to have a minimum $1280.2 in your account to open a position of 1 standard lot.
 With $1280.2 in your account you are buying 100,000 units of EUR.

 After a few minutes, the price goes down by 20 pips to 1.2780/1.2782.
 Now if you wish to close this position the bid price (lower) will be applicable to close the trade.
 You bought EUR in return for USD and now you need to sell the EUR back to receive USD and close the trade.

 This is why it is popularly said that leverage is a double-edged sword.
-It can allow traders to open bigger positions with smaller deposit amount.
-Hence, profits as well loss amount will increase with an increase in leverage ratio.
+It can allow traders to open bigger positions with smaller deposit amounts.
+Hence, profits, as well as loss amount, will increase with an increase in the leverage ratio.